 - Administrative Order Court Operations During COVID-19 Stay at Home Order

-Effective March 24, 2020, Jackson County offices in the Jackson County Courthouse at 415 E. 12th Street in Kansas City and the Historic Truman Courthouse at 112 W. Lexington in Independence will be closed to the public for at least 30 days in an effort to help mitigate the spread of the COVID-19 virus.
-During this closure, any contact or business that you wish to conduct with the County must be done by phone, electronically (email or fax), or regular mail.
+Effective May 18, 2020, Jackson County offices in the Jackson County Courthouse at 415 E. 12th Street in Kansas City and the Historic Truman Courthouse at 112 W. Lexington in Independence will be reopened to the public in a limited capacity.
+In an effort to help mitigate the spread of the COVID-19 virus, public visitors to those buildings will be required to wear a mask and maintain social distancing of at least six feet, and public occupancy will be limited.
+Anyone wishing to contact or conduct business with the County is strongly encouraged to do so by phone, email, fax, or regular mail.

 - Contact Jackson County Assessment by phone or email: firstname.lastname@example.org, check Assessment page for phone numbers for specific units.

 - Contact Jackson County Collections by phone or email: 816-881-3232 email@example.com